Discord Audio & Video End-to-End Encryption (DAVE) Protocol#

 Sole member reset#

 When only a single member remains in an established group, the voice gateway sends a dave_protocol_prepare_epoch opcode (24) with the initial group epoch epoch = 1 to the sole remaining member.
+This is followed by a dave_protocol_prepare_transition opcode (21) with the initialization transition ID transition_id = 0.
 The voice gateway replaces its local view of the MLS group with a new unestablished group.

 Clients reset their local group state anytime they receive a dave_protocol_prepare_epoch opcode (24) with epoch = 1.
 Per Key Packages, the sole remaining member generates and sends a new key package upon receipt of this message.